CAADE/ADC/docs/Actors/External-Systems/Actor-External Systems.rst

 External Systems
 ================
 This is an external system to the Data Center.
-This could be a customer of the owner of the data center getting access to the data through the :ref:`SubSystem-API-Gateway`, :ref:`SubSystem-Data-Exchange`, :ref:`SubSystem-Notification-Gateway` or any other service in the :ref:`SubSystem-Connection-Services`.
+This could be a customer of the owner of the data center getting access to the data through the :ref:`SubSystem-API-Gateways`, :ref:`SubSystem-Data-Exchange`, :ref:`SubSystem-Notification-Gateway` or any other service in the :ref:`SubSystem-Connection-Services`.
 There are several different reasons that an external system connects to the Data Center.
 But mostly for data from the data center.
 Compliance, Auditability, Control, and Security are key aspects of allowing external systems to connect to the Data Center.